 Ms. Meadows is well known for her accomplishments in scientific, technical, medical, and architectural illustration and model making.
 She taught technical and fine arts at the Sebring and Lake Placid Art Center, and has worked as a computer animator for Ken Sneeden and Associates.
 In pursuit of other interests, she is also a licensed private pilot.

-Borislav learned about the concept of a Global Resource Based Economy in 2009, upon which he decided to volunteer his time to help make this social direction a reality.
+Borislav learned about the concept of a Global Resource Based Economy in 2009, upon which he decided to volunteer his time to help make this vision a reality.
 He has embraced developing an interdisciplinary skill set as a necessary approach to making progress on the global challenges facing humanity today.